 Depending on your climate, you may or may not need to winterize your sprinkler system.
 For the large majority of people living outside the Sun Belt, winterization is highly recommended.
 So if it's a need in your area, you should learn how to winterize a sprinkler system.
 You're better safe than sorry, when it comes to your home.

-This, we recommend that you leave to the professionals.
+Just because you can do it, doesn't mean you should.
+It might be a good idea to leave a blow out to the professionals.
 If you use too much pressure, you can cause permanent damage to the pipes, defeating the whole purpose of winterization.
-If you are not experienced with the task, it is probably too risky to perform without someone experienced on hand.
+If you are not experienced with the task, it might be too risky to perform without someone experienced on hand.
 If you are determined to do it yourself, just make sure you do not use more than 80 PSI on PVC piping.
 It is not recommended to go beyond that threshold.
 There you have it.
 With all the information you need on how to winterize a sprinkler system, you are ready to take on the task and then enjoy the few months you have with little-to-no yard work until spring comes.